 Overhead mics must be able to handle the inevitably loud volumes of cymbals.
 PreSonus has therefore designed these condenser mics with 135dB of max SPL handling capabilities.

 Despite being roadworthy and well-built, this matched pair of PreSonus mics are surprisingly lightweight.
-This is intentional, making it easier for the mics to be positioned around the drum set.

 Using these microphones as overheads will require you to position them above certain areas of the drum set, and the fact that they’re not too heavy makes them less likely to topple over when extended on a mic stand.